coskundiko/packcalculator/README.md

-# Pack Calculator (J Software Engineering Challenge)
+# Pack Calculator (Software Engineering Challenge)

 A Go-based REST API and simple web UI to solve the pack calculation challenge.
 The project is designed to calculate the optimal number of packs to ship for a given order size based on a defined set of rules.